jasoncolburne/homelab/switch.md

 boot active is fairly tricky.
 To see how I accomplished this, read on.

 I hammered my way through this in about 12 hours.
-The reason it took so long is that several times, to get out of an unbootable situation, I needed to:
+The reason it took so long is that several times, to get out of an unbootable situation, I needed to (this morphed as I made progress with the `unlock-sed.sh`):

 1. Turn off secure boot
-1. Reinstall a basic OS on the LUKS drive
+1. Install a basic OS on the LUKS drive
-1. Use the basic OS to mess with the SED using `sedutil-cli`
+1. Use the basic OS to mess with the SED using `sedutil-cli`, unlocking the drives until power off
+1. Install the full OS over the all drives
 1. Adjust scripts
-1. Build a new UEFI image.
+1. Build a new UEFI image
-1. Turn on secure boot.
+1. Turn on secure boot
-1. Power down.
+1. Power down
-1. Boot and most likely, repeat.
+1. Boot and most likely, repeat

 I had this process down to about 10 minutes in the end.
 The reboots were the time killer.
 2 minutes every time.
 Once I had a fairly stable basic OS, I was able to use a LiveCD recovery console to mount the existing LUKS partitions to gain access to the tools I needed to fix my issues.
+Once I had the majority of the script working, I was able to repeatedly boot into the system via password and fix up the remaining bit (automated entry).

 Here is how the solution works: